Written by: Andrew Splatt – Director & Executive Practice Leader

 Do I have a valid claim?

-What is The Basic Definition on Negligence in Common Law?
+What is The Definition on Negligence for Common Law Claims?

 • Negligence is a legal concept that refers to a person or party’s failure to exercise reasonable care in a given circumstance.
 It is a legal principle used in personal injury cases.